- NURS FPX 6210 Assessment 1 Care Setting Environmental Analysis

 Threats:

-• To manage and facilitate the change, the hospital might need to seek assistance in executing the strategies outlined above.
+- To manage and facilitate the change, the hospital might need to seek assistance in executing the strategies outlined above.

-• Forcing the hospital’s practices to change can require more support staff to accept the new training or infection control strategies.
+- Forcing the hospital’s practices to change can require more support staff to accept the new training or infection control strategies.

-• These threats can interfere with the delivery of quality and safety in care because they result in a need for more resources and more demand.
+- These threats can interfere with the delivery of quality and safety in care because they result in a need for more resources and more demand.
 This makes planning and managing for improved efficiency and positive outcomes pertinent.

-In conclusion, the SWOT of the hospital analysis highlights all the factors that define its strengths and weaknesses as well as opportunities and threats that might impede its achieving the set quality and safety goals.
-Thus, the hospital must focus on mitigating the effect of its weaknesses while at the same time strengthening its areas of strength and realising opportunities to lessen risks and increase the chances of delivering quality, safe and culturally sensitive care to patients (Strongitharm, 2022).
+Thus, the hospital must focus on mitigating the effects of its weaknesses while strengthening its areas of strength and realizing opportunities to lessen risks and increase the chances of delivering quality, safe, and culturally sensitive care to patients (Strongitharm, 2022).

 Area of Concern to be Improved

 It is relevant and crucial to continue working on the improvements in the given area of concern because enhanced training can lead to better treatment results, higher patient satisfaction, and the prevention of adverse events.
-Wean Six Sigma can be implemented to measure such an improvement, such as increased patient satisfaction scores, decreased medical errors, and strengthened cooperation and teamwork among healthcare providers (Trakulsunti et al., 2020).

 Comparison of the AI and SWOT Approaches

-According to AI, when analysing a care setting, the lens is positive, whereas Crisp identifies what is suitable and desirable about the situation.
-Alternatively, in the context of SWOT analysis, it is essential to stay more analytical and rational, learning about the company’s strengths and weaknesses and possible opportunities and threats.
 When considering AI strategy, data collection is usually done using surveys, personal interviews, and storytelling techniques to collect positive stories and find patterns.
 However, ex-ante activities such as the SWOT approach tend to be more methodical in their methodology and involve quantitative data such as performance, financial, and other parameters.
 Hence, AI is more captivating (Paperdue, 2023).

-In another set of comparisons, when people from two different organisations interact from the perspective of artificial intelligence, the message is more optimistic, revolving around achievements and successes, and the communication process is more involved and conducive to the participation of more people.
-On the other hand, in understanding the strengths, weaknesses, opportunities, and threats – we might have more sensitive interactions; the interactions may specify areas that need improvement, and the feedback might be instructive.
 Acknowledging one’s assumptions and biases in both approaches can help determine the direction of the facilitation and the tools most effective for training.
-That is why while a positive attitude may lead to overlooking specific opportunities for changes, a critical attitude on the other side may lead to not noticing what has been going successfully.
+That is why, while a positive attitude may lead to overlooking specific opportunities for change, a critical attitude, on the other hand, may lead to not noticing what has been going successfully.

 Desired Leadership Characteristics

-Leadership can be incredibly effective in contributing to the successful performance of a comptocessful performance improvement project (Robbins & Davidhizar, 2020).
-When it comes to the aspects of invitation leadership traits and abilities applied to AI and SWOT concepts, readers ought to demonstrate outstanding communication and mediatory qualities.
-Cartilage 14 Assessing the Strengths The leader should also involve the clients and other team members in recognising and expanding on the commonly noted strengths of an AI-based project (Godwin, 2021).
+Cartilage 14 Assessing the Strengths The leader should also involve the clients and other team members in recognizing and expanding on the commonly noted strengths of an AI-based project (Godwin, 2021).
 They should also have an opportunity to embrace and be encouraged to possess a positive and open attitude towards the care setting to access its positive component within the care setting to facilitate positive and constructive change.

 In the case of a based project, leadership skills are crucial as a leader would need to be analytical to assess the current status of the care setting and discern the strategies to pursue.
-They should also have a proactive approach, where they can identify weaknesses and threats to an organisation and develop solutions to these drawbacks.
+They should also have a proactive approach, where they can identify weaknesses and threats to an organization and develop solutions to these drawbacks.
 In the same way, a leader’s interpersonal skills are another crucial component in working with other people to properly motivate the team members to focus on accomplishments and areas of improvement (Channell, 2021).

 Some tasks are similar or overlap.
 Hence, the knowledge, competencies, and skills might be necessary for both the AI and the SWOT approach.
 These may include training, communication, leadership, and interpersonal skills.
 A good leader must also be able to switch between gears and respond to new conditions, be versatile, and be dedicated to seeing the project through to the end.